Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/number-system/factorial.md

 6 = 3 × 2; <br><br>
 Largest power of 2 in 24! = 12 + 6 + 3 + 1 = 22 <br>
 Largest power of 3 in 24! = 8 + 2 = 10 <br><br>
-As we need both 3 and 2 to form 6, and the power of 3 are in less supply, so the largest power of 6 in 24!
-Will depend on the largest power of 3 in 24!  <br>
+As we need both 3 and 2 to form 6, and the power of 3 are in less supply, so the largest power of 6 in 24! will depend on the largest power of 3 in 24!  <br>
 So the largest power of 6 in 24! is 10.

 {{% alert note %}}